aesc-silicon/elements-sdk/README.rst

 .. tip::

-    Add ``--toolchain symbiflow`` as parameter for the synthesize command to use the open-source toolchain.
+    Add ``--toolchain symbiflow`` as a parameter for the synthesize command to use the open-source toolchain.

 Finally, stop the Docker.